kishmakov/jfs/README.md

 ### Principles

+* utf-8 is used for names
-* Big-endian order is used
+* big-endian order is used
-* All sizes are denominated in bytes
+* all sizes are denominated in bytes
-* Data block size could vary in diapason 256B(?) — 16KB, must be multiple of 4
+* data block size could vary in diapason 256B(?) — 16KB, must be multiple of 4
   bytes
-* Numerations for inodes and data blocks start from 1; number 0 is meant to be NIL
+* numerations for inodes and data blocks start from 1; number 0 is meant to be NIL
-* Inodes tree starts from the inode number 1
+* inodes tree starts from the inode number 1
-* Unallocated inodes and data blocks are linked into lists; pointers to the heads of these lists are stored in the header section
+* unallocated inodes and data blocks are linked into lists; pointers to the heads of these lists are stored in the header section

 ### File Partition Overview